 While mules are traditionally served in copper mugs, I can’t help but put something with this beautiful vibrant color in a glass so you can see it for your own eyes.
-When it comes down to it, you can serve it however you prefer, but if you want to see the color, choose a large rocks glass or a highball glass.
+When it comes down to it, you can serve it however you prefer, but if you want to see the color, choose a large rocks glass.

 If you’re more a fan of the Aperol Spritz than the Negroni, absolutely substitute Aperol from Campari.
 It’s still a wonderful cocktail!

 Combining lime juice and Campari as the base for the mule left it far too bitter, so I added peach simple syrup.
 If I’d still had my oleo from a few weeks ago, that would have made a fantastic match in the glass.
 However, I use what I have and the peach was lovely to balance out Campari’s bitterness in the cocktail.